 Chemistry

-All first-year students registering for Introductory General Chemistry I (Chemistry 105) or General Chemistry I (Chemistry 111A) in the fall are expected to take the Online Chemistry Diagnostic Exam and complete the Chemistry Background Survey.
+All first-year students registering for Principles of General Chemistry I (Chemistry 105) or General Chemistry I (Chemistry 111A) in the fall are expected to take the Online Chemistry Diagnostic Exam and complete the Chemistry Background Survey.
 For more information about this diagnostic exam, which will require your WUSTL Key for access, visit the department’s FAQ about General Chemistry Diagnostic Exam HERE.
 Questions about Chemistry should be directed to either Dr. Jia Luo or Dr. Megan Daschbach.

 College Writing